flounderK/codebreaker2023/task5/README.md

 No imports from `agent`, libc looks like it is linked in statically.

 # Reversing agent
-For any binary that I am reverse engineering, I find the most useful functions to identify are:
+For any binary that I am reverse engineering, I find that it is extremely useful to identify a few specific functions:
 - the `entrypoint`
 - logging/debug functions
 - functions that interact with the system (syscalls) if they are present
+- `memset`/`memcpy`/`memmove`/`str*`
 - constructors/destructors if they exist

 ## entrypoint